-Earl Thomas posts he plans to report as Seahawks apparently turn down a second-round pick from Dallas
+Earl Thomas plans to report to Seahawks as stalemate with all-pro safety apparently ends

 Thomas had been known back in Seattle, taking a picture with a worker at Sea-Tac airport on Monday, who posted it on Twitter.
 A later report stated Thomas was in town solely to accompany his daughter to her first day of school.

 But Seahawks coach Pete Carroll foreshadowed that maybe something was going on when he was asked Monday if there had been any additional contact with Thomas and he paused and said there was “nothing to report.”
-That was different than the simple “no” Carroll had offered several other times in recent weeks when asked about any new contact with Thomas.
+That was different from the simple “no” Carroll had offered several other times in recent weeks when asked about any new contact with Thomas.

 Thomas had been working out primarily in his native Texas, and specifically in Austin, where he attended the University of Texas.